-- 1. Insert the ETM System product media into the drive. - 2.
+- 1. Insert the ETM System product CD into the CD-ROM drive. - 2.
 Navigate to the Collection Server directory, and then double-click Setup.exe.
 The ETM Collection Server Setup Wizard appears. - 3.
 Click Next.
 The Select Installation Folder dialog box appears. - a.
 The Folder box displays the default installation path.
-To specify a different path, type it in the box or click Browse to select the path.
-IMPORTANT: Install this application in a non-system directory (e.g., C:\apps\SecureLogix). - b.
+To specify a different path, type it in the box or click Browse to select the path. - b.
 To verify available hard drive space, click Disk Cost.
 The Collection Server Disk Space dialog displays the disk space available on each drive. - c.
 By default, the Collection Server is only installed for the logged in user.
 To make the Collection Server available to everyone who logs in to the computer, click Everyone. - 4.
 Click Next.
 The Confirm Installation dialog box appears. - 5.
 Click Next to start the installation. - 6.
-When the installation is complete, click Close to exit. - 7.
-When installation is complete, navigate to the directory where you installed the application from a command line window and run the following command to install the service:
+When the installation is complete, click Close to exit.
+The ETM Collection Server Configuration Tool icon appears on the desktop and a shortcut is added to the Start menu under the SecureLogix folder.
+By default, the ETM Collection Server service is configured to start automatically on reboot.